QuenumGerald/sparq/certora/README.md

 - [`StayHealthy.spec`](specs/Health.spec) checks that functions cannot render an account unhealthy.
 - [`Transfer.spec`](specs/Transfer.spec) checks the summarization of the safe transfer library functions that are used in other specification files.

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.

-The [`certora/helpers`](helpers) folder contains contracts that enable the verification of Morpho Blue.
+The [`certora/helpers`](helpers) folder contains contracts that enable the verification of Sparq.
 Notably, this allows handling the fact that library functions should be called from a contract to be verified independently, and it allows defining needed getters.

-The [`certora/dispatch`](dispatch) folder contains different contracts similar to the ones that are expected to be called from Morpho Blue.
+The [`certora/dispatch`](dispatch) folder contains different contracts similar to the ones that are expected to be called from Sparq.

 # Getting started